klavinslab/elma/README.md

 Manual Installation
 ---

-To install Elma without using Docker, you will need the following tools:
+To install Elma without using Docker, you will need to install the following tools:
 - [gcc](https://gcc.gnu.org/) 4.9 or an equivalent C/C++ compiler that supports at least C++14
 - Make (if you want to use the makefile.
 Alternatively, you can use some other build manager)
 - [Doxygen](http://www.doxygen.nl/)